robertorcosta/azure-docs.pt-br/articles/logic-apps/logic-apps-enterprise-integration-b2b-list-errors-solutions.md

 **Descrição do erro**: nenhum contrato encontrado com identidades: ' AS2Identity ':: ' Partner1 ' and'AS2Identity ':: ' Partner3 '

-**Ação do usuário**: As2-from ou As2-para configurado para o contrato.
+**Ação do usuário**: AS2-From ou AS2-To inválidos configurados para o contrato.
 Corrigir os cabeçalhos "AS2-From" ou "AS2-To" da mensagem AS2 ou o contrato para corresponder as IDs do AS2 nos cabeçalhos de mensagem AS2 com as configurações de contrato.

 ## <a name="as2"></a>AS2